 Back Story for The Mural:

-After meeting with Supervisor Campos and other City departments and with pro bono help from Barbary Coast Consulting, Virginia decided that it was time to take her business to the next level!
+After meeting with District 9 Supervisor David Campos and other City departments and with pro bono help from Barbary Coast Consulting, Virginia decided that it was time to take her business to the next level!
 The Tamale Lady announced that she would raise the money to open up a brick and mortar “Tamale Lady” restaurant in The Mission.
 And she needed our help!

 To support Virginia's campaign we painted the Viva La Tamale Lady! mural with the link to her Indygogo campaign to help her raise the money to realize her vision!
 She met her goal by the end of 2013!!